 |End of Year||

 Given the student body of 450 students and the comparatively small size of the School, staff and lecturers are able to work closely with students.

 The core courses combine mainstream economics with various aspects of business.
-The four main blocks are as follows:
+The five main blocks are as follows:

 - Economics - focuses on an in-depth analysis of the role of the banking system in the economy from micro and macroeconomic perspectives.

 - Finance - starts with topics on financial markets, including market design, price discovery, liquidity, informational efficiency and bubbles.
 This is followed by behavioural finance and portfolio management, corporate valuations and private M&A. The course emphasises empirical finance research methods that are relevant for the various topics.

 - Retail Management - offers a general management view, covering a broad range of functional topics including strategy, online and offline marketing, operations and supply chain.

 - Entrepreneurship - designed to teach students how to think and act entrepreneurial, how to start new venture and operate a business.

 Students should have two internships during the summer breaks after the first and the second year of studies.
 Internships usually last from 4 to 8 weeks.

 In total, all students must obtain at least 10 weeks of internship experience in order to graduate.
 The search process for internship placements is fully under student control.